Li-amK/Li-amK/README.md

-On Mercury a day lasts 1,408 hours.
-Just like every Monday does on earth...
+On Mercury, a day lasts 1,408 hours.
+Just like every Monday does on earth…

 <!--Basically just Programming & Minecraft